KailasMahavarkar/rustbox/docs/docs/source/README.md

-# Mini-Isolate Source Code Documentation
+# rustbox Source Code Documentation

 ## Overview
-This directory contains comprehensive technical documentation for each source file in the Mini-Isolate project.
+This directory contains comprehensive technical documentation for each source file in the rustbox project.
 Each markdown file provides detailed explanations of the code structure, functions, and implementation details.

 > **Note**: This documentation is automatically generated from source code analysis and provides developer-level technical details.
 For user documentation, see the [main docs](../README.md).